 To create compelling original content that speaks to a global audience.
 Through unique perspectives we aim to pave the way for new trends in arts, film, and entertainment.

-The Raccoonteurs are siblings Stephanie, Michelle, and Jon-Emile Viguié alongside their father John E. Viguié III.
-The Viguié family’s involvement in film dates back to the dawn of the 20th century alongside the birthing of the motion picture industry.
-Their passion for films and contributions to the entertainment industry have been passed from one generation to the next and four generations later they continue on with the legacy.
+The Raccoonteurs are siblings Stephanie, Michelle, and Jon-Emile Viguié alongside their father John E. Viguié.
+The Viguié family’s involvement in film dates all the way back to the dawn of the 20th century with the birthing of the motion picture industry.
+Their passion for the cinematic arts has been carried forward within their bloodline, and four generations later the family legacy continues unabated.

 John E. Viguié

 In 2017 the long lost “Romance Tropical” (1934), the first Spanish-language feature film with sound made in Puerto Rico and only the second in the world, unexpectedly resurfaced at the UCLA Film & Television Archive more than 80 years after it mysteriously disappeared following blockbuster premieres in New York and Puerto Rico.
 To their great amazement, The Raccoonteurs were able to confirm it was in fact their once thought as "forever lost" family heirloom - the Opera Prima produced, directed and photographed by Juan E. Viguié.

 The compelling story behind the production of this historic cinematic gem coupled with the intriguing events that led to its sudden vanishing and miraculous reappearance eight decades later became the inspiration for this close-knit family to join forces and move from Puerto Rico to Los Angeles after the onslaught of Hurricane María in 2017, where they gave birth to the creative team known as The Raccoonteurs.